 Designed by Arthur E. Buss and installed in 1968, the staircase window is divided vertically into seven parts.
 The faceted glass is set in epoxy resin and follows the “Dalle de Verre” method, pioneered in the U.S.A. in 1954.
 According to its designer, the window symbolises “the progress of the soul, from doubts and difficulties, through fire and light”.

 The fragmented glass may be seen as a symbol of brokenness brought together.

 The colours of the window gradually change from fiery reds and oranges to lighter yellows, blues and purples.

-Cardinal John Henry Newman’s poem, “The Dream of Gerontius” was written in seven parts and was set to music by Sir Edward Elgar, in Worcestershire.
-This window evokes phrases from the poem.
+Cardinal John Henry Newman’s poem, “The Dream of Gerontius,” was written in seven parts and set to music by Sir Edward Elgar, in Worcestershire.
+The window evokes phrases from the poem.

 “But hark! upon my sense

 Comes a fierce hubbub, which would make me fear, Could I be frighted.”